spsanps/CSE237C-AttentionOnFPGA/README.md

 *Note: The weights are pre transposed- no transpose required*

-### 4bit.cpp
-Implements an efficient 4-bit quantized multiplication with an 8-bit output.

 ### dotProd.cpp
-Provides an efficient implementation of row x row multiplication with an 8-bit + 4 output, achievable in 1 cycle.
+Provides an efficient implementation of row x row multiplication.

 ### QKVProj.cpp
 Takes input tokens (1 X DMODEL) and projects them to Q, K, V (1 X DMODEL) using weights of size DMODEL x DMODEL.
 Separate functions are used for Q, K, V projections.

 ### QKV.cpp
-Processes a TOKEN (1 X DMODEL) and K.T (DMODEL x N) by doing the following:
+Processes a TOKEN (1 X DMODEL) and K (N x DMODEL) by doing the following:
- - Generates Q (1 X DMODEL) on the fly using QKVProj (to avoid storing all Q values) and multiplies it with the precomputed K.T (DMODEL x  N).
+ - Generates Q (1 X DMODEL) on the fly using QKVProj (to avoid storing all Q values) and multiplies it with the precomputed K (N x DMODEL).
 The max is then taken along the last dimension.
  - This yields a max index value in a vector of size 1 x N, which is then used to generate the corresponding index V to get the output (1 x DMODEL) on the fly.

 ### attention.cpp
 Integrates all the above functions to perform the attention operation and populates the memory.
 It takes an input of size N x DMODEL and outputs N x DMODEL.

+## Other files

+### softmaxVsMax.ipynb
+Estimates error of using max instead of softmax with quantized values

+### create_testcases.ipynb
+Generate .txt expected input output tokens with softmax and normalization for use in test2.cpp

+### test_*.cpp
+Sanity checks for each function

+### test.cpp
+Sanity checks for attention.cpp

+### test2.cpp
+Error check for attention.cpp

 ### PYNQ_DEMO (only present in streaming_for_PYNQ branch)
 .hwh, .bit and .ipynb for running attention on PYNQ